aridjayarecipes/cutesrecipes.web.app/content/post/1990-recipe-of-award-winning-rye-encrusted-salmon.md

 1. Take 1 slice rye bread
 1. Make ready 1 egg, white only
 1. Make ready 1 6-8oz filet salmon
-1. Get  Salt &amp; pepper
+1. Get  Salt & pepper
 1. Get 1/2 tsp caraway seeds

-I&#39;ve never had everything bagel seasoning.
+I've never had everything bagel seasoning.
 Does it overwhelm the salmon flavor??
 It gave a nice crunch with a lot of flavor but the salmon was definitely there after each.
-Quick &amp; Easy Healthy Salmon Recipes.
+Quick & Easy Healthy Salmon Recipes.

 <!--inarticleads2-->